Sherjan Ahmad: Early life and background

 Sherjan Ahmad was born in Lahore, Pakistan, and later moved to Tappan, Rockland County, New York.
 He attended Tappan Zee High School and Purchase College.
-He is the son of Salman Ahmad, founder and guitarist of the band Junoon.
+He is the son of Samina Ahmad and Salman Ahmad, founder and guitarist of the band Junoon.

 He formed his first band, The BeStills, in high school and performed widely in Rockland County and New York City, including the 2017 "Unity Concert" at First Reformed Church, Nyack.

 Musical career

 Sherjan Ahmad's music fuses rock, especially Sufi-inspired rock, with Pakistani and South Asian roots.
-He has performed internationally at prestigious venues including Wembley Arena, The Great American Music Hall, the United Nations General Assembly, Coca-Cola Arena, and Dhaka Army Stadium.
+He has performed internationally at venues including Wembley Arena, The Great American Music Hall, the United Nations General Assembly, Coca-Cola Arena, and Dhaka Army Stadium.

 He performed as a guest guitarist on Coke Studio Pakistan Season 10 on the tracks "Sayonee" (with Junoon & Rahat Fateh Ali Khan) and "Ghoom Tana".
 He has collaborated and performed with international artists including Jason Mraz and Peter Gabriel.

 His collaboration with Larry Dvoskin, titled "This New Age," is under consideration for the 2026 Grammy Awards.

 Two recent features in the Rockland Times highlighted his work:

 He was also featured in BOL News for his contributions to South Asian music and international collaborations.